brentys25/brentys25.github.io/project2.md

 X_title = tfidf_title.fit_transform(df['tokenized_title'])
 ```

-TfidfVectorizer was used here instead of CountVectorizer because we want unique keywords relevant to each subreddit thread to stand out more, which will not be achieved if we use CountVectorizer which simply counts the number of ocurences of each word in the corpus.<br><br>
+TfidfVectorizer was used here instead of CountVectorizer because we want unique keywords relevant to each subreddit thread to stand out more, which will not be achieved if we use CountVectorizer which simply counts the number of ocurences of each word in the corpus.<br>

-The KMeans model with the lowest inertia was identified:<br>
+The KMeans model with the lowest _inertia_ was identified:<br>

 ```python3
 inertia_title = []